Dr. Georgia Lorenz's Biography

 Dr. Lorenz earned a Ph.D. in Educational Policy, Planning and Administration at USC, where she received the Delta Epsilon Dissertation Award of Merit.
 She holds a Master of Science in Education and Social Policy from Northwestern University and a Bachelor of Arts in English from Stanford University.

 She has participated in community service to benefit foster youth and was a synchronized swimmer for 15 years.
-She and her husband, Mike, look forward to engaging with the Central Florida community and enjoying all Florida has to offer.
+She and her husband, Mike, are enjoying engaging with the Central Florida community and experiencing all Florida has to offer.